-The open house was hosted by Dawn Michelle Foster, City of Knoxville Director in for the Office We want this area to be more icient and safe for all who use the roadway," Foster said, "We're Continued on page 2 Redevelopment Michelle Foster discusses to East Knoxville traffic patterns at an open house at Honey Rock Victorious International Photo by Ken This Week: Swaggerty Sausage Patties (3lb box) hicken City
+The open house was hosted by Dawn Michelle Foster, City of Knoxville Director in for the Office of Redevelopment.
+"We want this area to be more efficient and safe for all who use the roadway," Foster said.
+"We're Continued on page 2

+City of Knoxville Redevelopment Director Dawn Michelle Foster discusses possible changes to East Knoxville traffic patterns at an open house at Honey Rock Victorious International Wednesday.
+Photo by Ken